NIVANorge/pyniva/README.md

-# NIVA Platform
+# `pyniva` -- wrapper for NIVA Platform
-Library and API wrapper(s) for programatic (Python) access to data in NIVA's data platform and services.
+Python library and API wrapper(s) for programatic access to data in NIVA's data platform and services.

 Currently the following parts/APIs are supported: